abilandz/Advanced/regex.md

 ```^.*$``` -- matches the entire line

 Important: in sed and grep, ```^``` and ```$``` are metacharacters only when at first and last place, respectively, in regex.
 In awk, they are always metacharacters in regex, irrespectively of their position- TBI 20240323 test this

+- -

+- Classical examples:

+  - "^  *.*" -- match a line with one or more leading spaces TBI do i move this one AFTER I introduce "^"?
+TBI Empty characters are not shown on the RHS...
+  - `grep '<.*>' someHtml` — matches any formatting instruction in html
+  - `[no]*` — in combination with character classes, it matches any number of characters in that class, but also in any ordeer.
+So this would match no, nno, noo, , on, oon, onn, etc.  **(TBI test it)**

+Exceptions:

+(TBI 20240324 in awk, it matches the end of the string => test this)